Looking for ideas to store your bikes in the garage, so you can finally fit the car inside?

 This bike rack from Hasit provides a strong and stable option for mounting your bike horizontally.

 The frame is made of steel, giving a load-bearing capacity of 40lbs.
-A joint between the mount and the support bar allows you to adjust the angle on this mount, making sure your bike is level and well supported at both ends of the top.
+A joint between the mount and the support bar allows you to adjust the angle on this mount, ensuring your bike is level and well supported at both ends of the top.

 Ceiling Mounted, Hanging Bike Racks